3xpl0it-sh4d0w/3xpl0it-Sh4d0w/readme.md

 <b>I've chosen "3xpl0it sh4d0w"</b> not because I'm a <a href="https://en.wikipedia.org/wiki/Script_kiddie">Kiddie</a> 👨‍💻.
 You should know that I chose to do <a href="https://en.wikipedia.org/wiki/Computer_science">Computer Science</a> to harm anyone 😐.
 I chose to work in IT to protect companies against <a href="https://en.wikipedia.org/wiki/Cyberattack">Cyber Attacks</a> 💀.
-I wanted to say through this pseudo that <a href="">Vulnerability</a> is above all human, in any field 😰.
+I wanted to say through this pseudo that <a href="">Vulnerability</a> is above all human 😰.
 </pre>

 <pre>